Category Archives: Book Reviews

 • Sin of denial—religious child medical neglect

 Heimlich suggests that clergy be required to report child abuse and neglect.
 Here in Ohio, such a requirement is already law.
 However, many pastors do not consider beating a child with a rod or a belt to be abuse.
-The Bible teaches (requires) it and their parents disciplined them using corporal punishment and look how they turned out.
-Until there is a federal law making striking a child a crime, physical child abuse, in the name of God will continue.
+The Bible teaches (requires) it and they hold to the philosophy that their parents disciplined them using corporal punishment and look how they turned out.
+Until there is a federal law making striking a child a crime, physical child abuse in the name of God will continue.

 I observed and participated in disciplinary methods that I would today clearly consider abuse.
-Back then I called it Biblical discipline; Today it is child abuse.
+Back then I called it Biblical discipline; Today I call it child abuse.
 Over the course of 25 years I reported abuse to Family Services three times.
-All the reports were made after I observed or heard about abuse. (all of the reports came from our bus ministry) In retrospect, I now know that what I called good bible-based, God honoring discipline was actually religious child abuse.
+All of the reports were made after I observed or heard about abuse (all of the reports came from our bus ministry).
+In retrospect, I now know that what I called good bible-based, God-honoring discipline was actually religious child abuse.

 Heimlich advocates extending or eliminating the statutes of limitations on sexual child abuse.
-She will get no argument from me. (though I do have some concern about false claims of sexual abuse being used to get back at a parent, pastor, teacher, etc) I think it is scandalous that the Roman Catholic Church, in many states, hides behind statutes of limitations, refusing to even acknowledge that abuse “might” of occurred.
+She will get no argument from me. (though I do have some concern about false claims of sexual abuse being used to get back at a parent, pastor, teacher, etc.).
+I think it is scandalous that the Roman Catholic Church in many states hides behind statutes of limitations, refusing to even acknowledge that abuse “might” have occurred.

-Heimlich encourages parents to examine the norms and behaviors of the faith-based communities they are a part of:
+Heimlich encourages parents to examine the norms and behaviors of the faith-based communities of which they are a part:

 • Is my faith community theologically exclusive?
 That is, do religious leaders and other worshippers claim to be the only people who “know” religious truth?